Notes from a New Breastfeeding Mom: Part 8

 Whatever the reason, it hurt my heart—and lefty.
 Let’s not forget about lefty’s pain.

 The next morning, I did what I always do.
-I picked Grant up from the crib, kissed his forehead and fed him, but this time I fed him by a bottle.
+I picked Grant up from the crib, kissed his forehead and fed him, but this time I gave him pre-pumped milk from the refrigerated stash.

 I needed time.
 I wasn’t ready to be hurt like that again (not physically or emotionally).

 I needed to take care of myself.
 I forget that a lot.